We are pleased to announce the 2023 participants for the SoTL Funding Program

 Purpose / Objectives: The plan should indicate what course context is being studied, and what the study aims to learn.
 This may take the form of a research question and hypothesis, or just a less-well-understood area of the existing literature, which the study will explore.

-Study Population: The plan should explain who will be potential participants in the study.
+Study Population: The plan should explain who potential participants in the study will be.

 Activities: The plan should indicate what data will be collected, and how the collection process will take place.
 If you intend to use existing instruments, this is the place to identify them and provide a rationale for their use here.

-The writing process itself will be at the discretion of the participants—upon acceptance, no additional meetings are required prior to turning in the completed manuscript—but for those who prefer more dialogue, members of TLI and UT Libraries staff, will be available to facilitate brainstorming or “accountability” check-ins.
-Similarly, members of TLI and the UT Libraries, will be available to help participants find ways to take the next steps forward with these projects, upon completion.
+The writing process itself will be at the discretion of the participants—upon acceptance, participants commit to attend one kickoff meeting, on Thursday, May 18 at Noon.
+After that, no additional meetings are required prior to turning in the completed manuscript—but for those who prefer more dialogue, members of TLI and UT Libraries will be available to facilitate check-ins and meet with participants individually or in groups.
+Similarly, members of TLI and the UT Libraries will be available to help participants find ways to take the next steps forward with these projects upon completion.
 The final manuscript should be:

 - Length: At least 2,000 words (no upper limit)